MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-reconcile-customer-payments-list-unpaid-sales-documents.md

 ms.date: 04/01/2021
 ms.author: edupont
 ---
-# <a name="reconcile-customer-payments-from-a-list-of-unpaid-sales-documents" />Reconcile Customer Payments from a List of Unpaid Sales Documents
+# <a name="reconcile-customer-payments-from-a-list-of-unpaid-sales-documents"></a>Reconcile Customer Payments from a List of Unpaid Sales Documents

 After customers make electronic payments to your bank account, you must take the following actions: